 - 1. Stop engine, open engine compartment and place rear start switch to OFF position; - 2.
-Unscrew and remove the dipstick located on top of the fluid tank and wipe with a clean rag; - 3.
-Replace dipstick in tank, then remove to check fluid level; - 4.
-Add hydraulic fluid until it reaches the FULL mark on the dipstick; - 5.
+Unscrew and remove the dipstick located on top of the fluid tank and wipe with a clean rag: - 3.
+Replace dipstick in tank, then remove to check fluid level: - 4.
+Add hydraulic fluid until it reaches the FULL mark on the dipstick (use Dexron II, Dexron IIE, Dexron III or Mercon fluid type); - 5.
 Replace and tighten dipstick; - 6.
 Place engine rear start switch to NORMAL position.
 Close engine compartment door.